City Marshall John Logan seated at his desk in the Marshall's

 The Lakeland Police Department continued to grow with the city and, within twenty years, had outgrown its state of the art facility on Lake Wire.
 So crowded had the headquarters become, that the Criminal Investigation Division had to move to separate quarters in 1989.
 Ground was broken for a new police station on Massachusetts Avenue in 1991 and the department moved into its new (and current quarters) in 1993.

 The Lakeland Police Department continues to grow and develop with the city.
-It will welcome Lisa Womack as its new Chief in March 2011.
 The accompanying photos in this exhibit show that the department's "commitment to excellence" is long term and dates to the city's founding.